Jumia/open-source/README.md

 We're really grateful to [Zalando](http://zalando.com) for creating a great documentation on how to companies should open source.
 This document is based on that guide.

+**Note:** All the files inside templates folder are only for reference and must be adapted to the project reality.

 ### Why Open Source?

 Because it can: improve quality, mitigate risk, increase trust, save us money, expand our technology choices, be fun, enable us to give back to the community, strengthen our tech brand, and attract talent.